webdetails/SpringSecurityBrowserID/README.md

 4. Move it to the system dir and add it to pentaho-spring-beans.xml

-5. In applicationContext-spring-security.xml make sure the BrowserIdProcessingFilter bean is included in FilterChainProxy and BrowserIdAuthenticationProvider is in the AuthenticationManager's provider list
+5. In applicationContext-spring-security.xml make sure the CsrfTokenCreationFilter and BrowserIdProcessingFilter beans are included in FilterChainProxy and BrowserIdAuthenticationProvider is in the AuthenticationManager's provider list

 6. Change/create custom PUCLogin.jsp: